-The following are examples of specific links we have with St Peter's Church and the community:
+The following are examples of specific links which may relate to RE which we have with St Peter's Church and the community:

-- At Harvest time the whole school takes part in a special service either at St Peter's Church or in Strawson's field which is led by our Rector. - At Christmas and Easter time the whole school takes part in a special Church service at St Peter's Church which is open to parents, Governors, and members of the community to attend. - St Peter's Day is celebrated with a service in the Church in June which is led by children of the school.
-Members of the Church community help with additional activities which the children participate in after the service. - St Peter's Church, Tandridge Village, and St Peter's School hold events through the year. - The vicar visits the school weekly to lead Collective Worship, join Faith Group meetings and attend governor meetings. - We make use of the Church and local community to enhance our cross-curricular approach to the children's work; for example, the children will study the Church and its building.
+- We make use of the Church and local community to enhance our cross-curricular approach to the children's work; for example, the children will study the Church and its building.
 On occasion, members of the community will support the children with their studies. - The school involves itself in charity appeals, e.g. The Royal British Legion, Macmillan, which involves a variety of fund raising activities. - As a school we support parents who raise funds and resources for children and communities in Cape Verde.
 We believe this greatly benefits our children giving them a real-life focus to caring and responsibility in the global community - linked to Courageous Advocacy.